fargolo/stat-learn/fisher/zeta-zeros.md

 We outline a proof relating the definition of the Riemann Zeta function to the *Riesz-Thorin theorem* on the interporlation of operators and *Cantor's theorem* on the cardinality of the continuum.
 The assertion holds accepting Euclidian geometry for unitary vector products, including the $5_{th}$ axiom.

 The argument is presented, along with a brief demonstration including non-trivial or unexplored identities.
 Further discussion ilustrate known identities with peculiar geometrical meaning under the proposed homeomorphisms.

+In projective coordinates, the points {0, 1, ∞} are given by [0:1], [1:1], and [1:0], which explains why their stabilizer is represented by integral matrices.

 ## Homeomorphisms of $\zeta$